madneal/htb/Help/README.md

 ## Priv Esc

 In contrast to the user shell, the root shell is extremely simple.
+But the basic method might be overlooked sometimes.
 Obtain root shell by kernel exploit is uncommon recently.
 But it never be insignificant to have a try.
 Obtain the kernel of the linux by `uname a`:

 `Linux help 4.4.0-116-generic #140-Ubuntu SMP Mon Feb 12 21:23:04 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux`